EstelleKlevenz/docana-emi-25/README.md

 The high correlation between the EMI scores calculated with respect to the original keyword-lists and the EMI scores based on the adapted concept definitions shows a high robustness of the concept capture.
 To us it was important to clean the intuition lists of negative connotations (with terms such as "wrong" ,"dishonest") as intuition is not meant to be negatively judged and the measure is not intended to judge the content of a post.
 This adaption did not affect the result significantly.

 We see a high transferability, even with keywords that are not matching the language used in social media.
 The provided dictionary is specialized to political talk (with terms such as "investigate", "dossier", "inquiry") but works well even on general online dialogue.
 The two approaches to honesty and truthfulness, proposed for political communication [1] are, based on our findings, not constrained to the domain but can be found in general speech.
-The EMI score is well generalizable, accoring to our results.
+The EMI score is well generalizable, according to our results.

 ### Word2Evc vs. BERT

 As contextualized embeddings can capture more nuances and layers of meaning we were interested, how well our approach would work employing BERT for the embeddings.
 To learn this mentioned context, BERT required sentences that represented the concepts, more than just keyword lists.
-One limitation of our approach, and possible explanation for the big diffrence in performance on the data, is that we did miss to test several different ways of providing concept-context for the model.
+One limitation of our approach, and possible explanation for the big differences in performance on the data, is that we did miss to test several different ways of providing concept-context for the model.

 We kept the initial approach, where we prompted ChatGPT to give a sentence to each keyword.
 It would have been interesting to compare this to the raw keyword lists, and customised sentences that are a) simpler and b) more complex than the ones ChatGPT provided us with.
 We could have validated them within the team and could have had them run on a small sample of the BERT model to see their influence on the embeddings.
 Instead we have only pursued one approach and see that it has not been effective.